hl7au/au-fhir-core/input/pagecontent/must-support.md

 }
 ~~~

-When rendered in an implementation publication each profile is presented in different formal views in a tree format under tabs labelled "Differential Table" and "Snapshot Table".

-The elements labelled *MustSupport* in the "Differential Table" and "Snapshot Table" view are flagged with an <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element must be supported">S</span>.
-To see the full set of elements that must be supported a reader needs to view the "Snapshot Table".
-The "Snapshot Table" presents the elements labelled MustSupport in this profile (shown in the "Differential Table") and the elements labelled MustSupport inherited from a base profile (e.g. [AU Core Body Height](StructureDefinition-au-core-bodyheight.html) based on core [FHIR Body Height Profile](http://hl7.org/fhir/R4/bodyheight.html)).

-Implementers should take note that the full set of constraints (i.e. invariants) defined in a profile are only presented in the "Detailed Descriptions" tab or the raw representation (e.g. XML or JSON) of the profile.
-The "Differential Table" only presents constraints introduced in this profile in addition to the constraints present in the base profile and base resource.
-The "Snapshot Table" only presents the constraints visible in the "Differential Table" and additionally presents those constraints set in slices in the base profile.

-#### Interpreting profile elements labelled Must Support
+### Interpreting profile elements labelled Must Support

-Profiles defined in this publication flag MustSupport on elements, there are no flags applied to parts of a data type.
+Profiles defined in this implementation publication flag *Must Support* on elements and not part subelements of a data type.
-The explanation on how to interpret MustSupport for an element does not address rules defined in each profile - in implementation the rules defined in the profile must be applied and may limit or extend what is allowed for each element.
+The explanation on how to interpret *Must Support* for an element does not address rules defined in each profile - which may limit or extend what is allowed for each element.

-The allowed subelements for each supported element in a profile are defined by a combination of the data type from the core specification and any additional rules included in the profile.
+The subelements for each supported element in a profile are defined by a combination of the data type from the core specification and any additional rules included in the profile.
 A profile may include rules that:
 - limit what is considered 'valid'
 - extend the potential subelements by including an extension

+For example, the profile [AU Core Patient](StructureDefinition-au-core-patient.html) limits what is considered valid for the element `Patient.name` with the invariant "**au-core-pat-02:** At least one patient name shall have a family name".

-Typically AU Core profiles will extend the potential subelements by inheriting from a HL7 AU Base profile, e.g. the element `Medication.code` in profile [AU Core Medication](StructureDefinition-au-core-medication.html) is of type CodeableConcept and is extended by inheriting a medicine specific subelement `Medication.code.coding.extension` [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) from [AU Base Medication](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-medication.html).
+Typically AU Core profiles will inherit extended subelements from a HL7 AU Base profile, e.g. the element `Medication.code` in profile [AU Core Medication](StructureDefinition-au-core-medication.html) is of type CodeableConcept and is extended by inheriting a medicine specific subelement `Medication.code.coding.extension` [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) from [AU Base Medication](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-medication.html).

-The full set of subelements is visible in the "Snapshot Table" which shows the subelements defined in this profile (shown in the "Differential Table") and the subelements inherited from a base profile.
+The full set of subelements is visible in the "Key Elements Table" or "Snapshot Table" which shows the subelements defined in this profile (shown in the "Differential Table") and the subelements inherited from a base profile.

-##### Must support elements of primitive type
+#### Must Support for elements of primitive type

-- A sending system **SHALL** be capable of providing a meaningful, valid, value in the element
+- An AU Core Responder **SHALL** be capable of populating the element
-- A requesting system **SHALL** be capable of meaningfully processing the value in the element
+  - providing a valid value in the element if the data is available
+  - asserting missing or suppressed data if the data is not available
-- A persisting system **SHALL** be capable of persisting the value in the element
+- An AU Core Requester **SHALL** be capable of meaningfully processing the element with
+  - a valid value
+  - missing or suppressed data

-##### Must support elements of complex type
+#### Must Support for elements of complex type

-- A sending system **SHALL** be capable of providing a meaningful, valid, value in the element
+- An AU Core Responder **SHALL** be capable of populating the element
+  - providing a valid value in the element if the data is available
+  - asserting missing or suppressed data if the data is not available
-- A requesting system **SHALL** be capable of meaningfully processing the value in all parts of the complex type (since the receiver cannot anticipate which subelements might be populated)
+- An AU Core Requester **SHALL** be capable of meaningfully processing the element with
-- A persisting system **SHALL** be capable of persisting the value in all parts of the complex type (since the persister cannot anticipate which subelements might be populated)
+  - a valid value in any or all parts of the complex type (since the requester cannot anticipate which subelements might be populated)
+  - missing or suppressed data

-For some complex types a meaningful, valid, value can be populated with only one subelement, but usually more than one subelement is needed.
+For some complex types a valid value can be populated with only one subelement, but usually more than one subelement is needed.

-##### Must support elements of Reference type
+#### Must Support for elements of Reference type

-- A sending system **SHALL** be capable of populating the element with a valid reference
+- An AU Core Responder **SHALL** be capable of populating the element
+  - providing a valid reference to a resource conforming to at least one of the referenced resource types in the profile if the data is available, and **SHOULD** be capable of populating every choice for which the system might possess data
+  - asserting missing or suppressed data if the data is not available
-- A requesting system **SHALL** be capable of meaningfully processing the element with a valid reference that conforms to the profile
+- An AU Core Requester **SHALL** be capable of meaningfully processing the element with
-- A persisting system **SHALL** be capable of persisting the element with a valid reference that conforms to the profile
+  - a valid reference to all resource types defined in the profile (since the requester cannot anticipate which resource types might be referenced)
+  - missing or suppressed data

-##### Must support elements with a choice of data types or profiles
+#### Must Support for elements with a choice of data types or profiles

-- A sending system **SHALL** be capable of populating the element with a value that conforms to at least one choice, and **SHOULD** be capable of populating every choice for which the sending system might possess data
+- An AU Core Responder **SHALL** be capable of populating the element
+  - providing a value that conforms to at least one choice in the profile if the data is available, and **SHOULD** be capable of populating every choice for which the system might possess data
+  - asserting missing or suppressed data if the data is not available
-- A requesting system **SHALL** be capable of meaningfully processing all choices (since the receiver cannot anticipate which data type or profile might be populated)
+- An AU Core Requester **SHALL** be capable of meaningfully processing the element with
-- A persisting system **SHALL** be capable of persisting all choices (since the persister cannot anticipate which data type or profile might be populated)
+  - a valid value supporting all data types and profiles in the profile (since the requester cannot anticipate which data type or profile might be populated)
+  - missing or suppressed data

 A profile may slice an element that has a choice of data types or profiles to constrain the set of choices to be supported.
 For example, the profile [AU Core Patient](StructureDefinition-au-core-patient.html) constrains the choices for `Patient.identifier` defined in [AU Base Patient](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-patient.html) to support Individual Healthcare Identifier (IHI), Medicare Card Number, Department of Veterans' Affairs (DVA) Number:
-- A sending system **SHALL** be capable of populating the element with a value that conforms to at least one of those three identifier choices, and **SHOULD** be capable of populating every choice for which the sending system might possess data
+- An AU Core Responder **SHALL** be capable of populating the element with a value that conforms to at least one of those three identifier choices, and **SHOULD** be capable of populating every choice for which the sending system might possess data
-- A requesting system **SHALL** be capable of meaningfully processing all supported identifier choices (since the receiver cannot anticipate which data type or profile might be populated)
+- An AU Core Requester **SHALL** be capable of meaningfully processing all supported identifier choices (since the receiver cannot anticipate which data type or profile might be populated)
-- A persisting system **SHALL** be capable of persisting all supported identifier choices (since the persister cannot anticipate which data type or profile might be populated)

-##### Must support between two elements that are a choice between CodeableConcept and Reference
+#### Must Support where there is a choice between an element of type CodeableConcept and type Reference

 A resource may support two elements that are used to indicate a reason, e.g. `Encounter.reasonCode` and `Encounter.reasonReference` in the profile [AU Core Encounter](StructureDefinition-au-core-encounter.html).
-Where both elements are optional and flagged with Must Support in a profile they **SHALL** be treated as a choice of data types:
+Where both elements are optional and labelled *Must Support* in a profile they **SHALL** be treated as a choice of data types:
-- A sending system **SHALL** be capable of populating at least one choice, and **SHOULD** be capable of populating every choice for which the sending system might possess data
+- An AU Core Responder **SHALL** be capable of populating at least one choice, and **SHOULD** be capable of populating every choice for which the sending system might possess data
-- A requesting system **SHALL** be capable of meaningfully processing all choices (since the receiver cannot anticipate which element might be populated)
+- An AU Core Requester **SHALL** be capable of meaningfully processing all choices (since the receiver cannot anticipate which element might be populated)
-- A persisting system **SHALL** be capable of persisting all choices (since the persister cannot anticipate which element might be populated)

-##### Must support elements with a choice of terminology bindings
+#### Must Support for elements with a choice of terminology bindings

 A profile may slice an element that has a choice of terminology bindings to constrain the set of choices to be supported.
 For example, the profile [AU Core Medication](StructureDefinition-au-core-medication.html) constrains the optional terminology choices for `Medication.code` defined in [AU Base Medication](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-medication.html) to support AMT and PBS:
-- A sending system that supplies a coded value **SHALL** be capable of populating the element with a value that conforms to at least one of those two terminology choices, and **SHOULD** be capable of populating every choice for which the sending system might possess data
+- An AU Core Responder that supplies a coded value **SHALL** be capable of populating the element with a value that conforms to at least one of those two terminology choices, and **SHOULD** be capable of populating every choice for which the sending system might possess data
   - In this profile, a coded value is optional, a sending system that does not have the capability to supply a coded value from a terminology may supply a text value
-- A requesting system **SHALL** be capable of meaningfully processing all supported terminology choices (since the receiver cannot anticipate which data type or profile might be populated)
+- An AU Core Requester **SHALL** be capable of meaningfully processing all supported terminology choices (since the receiver cannot anticipate which data type or profile might be populated)
-- A persisting system **SHALL** be capable of persisting all supported terminology choices (since the persister cannot anticipate which data type or profile might be populated)